AbirRawat/Fashion-GAN/README.md

 # Fashion-GAN
-Generative Adversarial NN that generate new images of Fashion items using "fashion_mnist" dataset.
+Generative Adversarial Neural Network that has a generator and discriminator to generate and differentiate real and fake generated images.
+Made using "fashion_mnist" dataset.

+Available with option to change and scale new datasets as well to generate images of your choice.